 Our Verdict

-The Novosbed mattress is an 11″ memory foam mattress with a thin cover, a memory foam comfort layer, and a 7.0″ support foam base.
+The Novosbed is an 11″ memory foam mattress with a thin cover, a memory foam comfort layer, and a 7.0″ support foam base.

 It is available in three firmness levels—Soft (4), Medium-Firm (6), or Firm (8).

-In-house, we tested the Medium version, which has minimal sinkage and low levels of bounce.
+We tested the Medium version, which has minimal sinkage and low levels of bounce.
 When considering how the Firm version would perform, I would expect minimal sinkage and possibly slightly more bounce, but not by much, given the nature of memory foam.

-In our performance tests, the Novosbed earned an overall score 8.87, ranking in the top 28% of all mattresses tested to date.
-Now before you write off Novosbed for the lower rank, let’s talk price.
+In our performance tests, the Novosbed earned an overall score 8.87, ranking in the top 30% of all mattresses tested to date.
+Now, before you write off Novosbed for the lower rank, let’s talk price.

 Click here to read our full Novosbed review.